nethacker/pdf-query-rag-llm-app/README.md

 ### Miscellaneous

-* Make sure to open up port 80 in your EC2 Security Group Associated to the Instnace
+* Make sure to open up port 80 in your EC2 Security Group associated to the instance.
 * For HTTPS (TLS) you can use AWS ALB or AWS CloudFront
-* Depending on how many PDF's you have and how big they are using the New Data Update button can take awhile as it builds your vector embeddings
+* Depending on how many PDF’s you have, how big the PDF’s are, and your CPU specifications using the New Data Update button can take awhile as it builds your vector embeddings.
-* Any time you add PDF's or change them make sure to click "New Data Update" to update/build your vector embeddings.
+* Any time you add PDF’s or change them make sure to click “New Data Update” to update/build your vector embeddings.
+* This application does not take into consideration security controls, that is your responsibility.
+* Please read <a href="https://aws.amazon.com/bedrock/faqs/" target="_blank">Amazon Bedrock FAQ's</a> for general questions about AWS LLM resources used.